-A "single structure" is a building where all of its parts share an actual, physical connection that is complete and indivisible.
-In other words, two buildings must share functional space that cannot be divided among the buildings (such as underground parking, an atrium, or a lobby) to be considered a single structure.
+However, if you want 2 seemingly separate buildings to qualify as a "single structure" it must share an actual, physical connection that is complete and indivisible.
+In other words, the two buildings must share functional space such as underground parking, an atrium, ground floor retail, or a lobby, to be considered a single structure.
 Walkways between buildings are not considered functional, shared space, even if they are lighted and/or heated.
 The building's ownership, metering, and shared HVAC system have no impact whether a building is a single structure.

 EPA's best practice is to benchmark each building separately because that will isolate potential problems and help you find the most cost-effective improvements.
 However, we know it’s not always possible.
 If you have a property that cannot qualify as a single structure, and the buildings are not separately metered, you may benchmark it as a single property, but you will not be eligible for ENERGY STAR certification.
 If you want to be eligible for certification, you will need to install additional meters to separately meter each building.